Literature: His Dark Materials aka: The Golden Compass

 In Spite of a Nail: Lyra's world has visible souls and at least five species (humans, witches, bears, cliff-ghasts and foxes) with some level of sentience, but every religious figure from Moses to John Calvin still existed in modified roles.

 Istanbul Not Constantinople: One of the best uses yet and another example of just how much thought the author put into Lyra's world.
 (Lee Scoresby is described as a New Dane from the country of Texas for starters.)

 Jaw Breaker: Iorek tears his rival's jaw off.
 Symbolic, because the other was a liar.

-Light Is Not Good: Mrs. Coulter is physically attractive, glamourous and charming but is capable of terrible things, so it's difficult to sympathise with her until the last book.
+Light Is Not Good: Mrs. Coulter is physically attractive, glamorous and charming but is capable of terrible things, so it's difficult to sympathize with her until the last book.
 Angels are made of light (well, some kind of energy anyway), but their moral nature is just as uneven as humans'.

 And Stanislaus Grumman is Will's long lost father John Parry.

 Market-Based Title: The Northern Lights was renamed The Golden Compass for North America.
 This is apparently due to The Golden Compasses (pulled from a line in Paradise Lost, just like the final title, His Dark Materials), being a Working Title for the trilogy as a whole.
 The American publisher had apparently mistaken the title for a reference to the alethiometer (the "golden compasses" are actually circle-drawing devices God uses during creation) and had been referring to the first novel as The Golden Compass during prerelease, and decided to stick with the title.
 It does create some nice Idiosyncratic Episode Naming, with all three books being named after some Iconic Item.

 Mind Rape: What a human feels when his/her dæmon is touched (violently) by a stranger, comes close to actual rape.